-Nigeria cough syrup distribution halted
+Nigeria bans all codeine cough syrup

 But Emzor told the BBC its representative only had access to a very limited amount of its brand of syrup, Emzolyn with codeine, and could not sell large quantities illegally.

-The medication is legal, but it is against the law to sell it to people without a doctor's prescription or those who do not have a pharmaceutical licence.
+Emzor released a statement on Facebook emphasising its commitment to the proper "handling, production, storing and distribution of products containing codeine".

-Emzor has now released a statement on Facebook, announcing the suspension and emphasising its commitment to the proper "handling, production, storing and distribution of products containing codeine".
+It has suspended all distribution pending a "full and thorough investigation" and has fired the employee involved.

 "We hope the findings of the documentary will shed further light on the extent and impact of the illicit trade and consumption of codeine," the statement said.
 "We hope that full stakeholder engagement will result in impactful action against the abuse, smuggling and faking of drugs on the continent."